 So you’ve been looking to get an Arduino board and found “Elegoo” brand boards.
-They’re cheaper, have good reviews, and come in kits with way more accessories than the official boards.
+They often come in big kits with lots of accessories such as this one for example (Amazon link).
+They’re also cheaper, have good reviews, and come in kits with way more accessories than the official boards.
 So what’s the difference?
 Are Elegoo boards the same as Arduino boards?

 First of all, some background on Arduino.
 At its core, Arduino is a non-profit organization led by a team of engineers that created Arduino in 2005 and now maintain the open-source Arduino board design and the Arduino IDE.
 They also manufacture and sell official Arduino boards in Italy.
 These are of high quality but also finance the Arduino project, giving them the resources to continue the development of the Arduino project and IDE which even clone boards use.